Vorlonhomeworld/BBCL/14 Basic Decisions.md

 <a href="rel"><img src="https://github.com/Vorlonhomeworld/BBCL/blob/main/images/REPL_choices_terminal.png" height="600" width="950"></a>

-In looking the code, it **does** work, but shouldn't we give the user another chance if the get it wrong?
+In looking at the code, it **does** work, but shouldn't we give the user another chance if the get it wrong?
 Maybe they just hit the wrong key, it happens to us all from time-to-time, right?
 Turns out, that's easily done, all we have to do is tell it to run getchoice3 if the password's wrong:

 ```